Drug interactions between Levaquin and Precose

 Interactions between your drugs

 Medications like levoFLOXacin can sometimes affect blood glucose levels.
 Both hypoglycemia (low blood glucose) and, less frequently, hyperglycemia (high blood glucose) have been reported.
 Severe cases of hypoglycemia have resulted in coma and even death.
-Your blood glucose should be closely monitored during treatment with levoFLOXacin so that your diabetic regimen may be adjusted by your doctor, if needed.
-You should learn to recognize the symptoms of hyperglycemia and hypoglycemia, as well as what to do when these conditions occur.
-Symptoms of high blood sugar may include increased thirst, increased hunger, and increased urination.
-Symptoms of low blood sugar include headache, dizziness, drowsiness, nervousness, confusion, tremor, nausea, hunger, weakness, perspiration, palpitation, and rapid heartbeat.
-Contact your doctor if you experience loss of blood sugar control.
+Your blood glucose should be closely monitored during treatment with levoFLOXacin so that your diabetic regimen may be adjusted, if needed.
+Let your doctor know if you experience hypoglycemia or hyperglycemia, or if you notice a loss of blood glucose control.
+Symptoms of hypoglycemia include headache, dizziness, drowsiness, nervousness, confusion, tremor, nausea, hunger, weakness, perspiration, palpitation, and rapid heartbeat.
+Symptoms of hyperglycemia may include increased thirst, increased hunger, and increased urination.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions

 Applies to: Levaquin (levofloxacin)